 RECENT SUCCESSES FOR DEFENDANTS INCLUDE:

-- In trespass suit against oilfield transportation giant, wrote and argued special exceptions that cut in half plaintiff’s $73 million damages model, and wrote and won summary judgment motion that further restricted damages to little more than $300,000, resulting in plaintiff dropping all claims against my client.
+- In trespass suit against oilfield transportation giant, wrote and argued special exceptions that cut in half plaintiff’s $73 million damages model, and wrote and won summary judgment motion that further restricted damages to little more than $300,000, resulting in plaintiff dropping all claims against his client.

 - In suit alleging elaborate conspiracy to fire two oilfield tool employees based on race, won summary judgment for defendant and won award against plaintiffs for $21,000 in court costs, including partial recovery of electronic discovery fees.